aiqc/AIQC/docs/community.rst

 * Many successful open source projects have championed the open core model while managing to remain open:

-  * Notable examples include: NumFOCUS JuliaLang - JuliaComputing, NumFOCUS Dask - Coiled & SaturnCloud, Apache Spark - Databricks, Apache Zeppelin - Zepl, Apache Kafka - Confluent, GridAI - PyTorch Lightning, Dash & Plotly - Plotly, MongoDB, RStudio.
+  * Notable examples include: NumFOCUS JuliaLang - JuliaComputing, Apache Spark - Databricks, NumFOCUS Dask - Coiled & SaturnCloud, Apache Zeppelin - Zepl, Apache Kafka - Confluent, GridAI - PyTorch Lightning, Dash & Plotly - Plotly, MongoDB, RStudio.

 * In order to apply for certain government grant programs like the National Science Foundation (NSF) and DARPA (internet), it is *required* to form a business entity.
 Both JuliaLang and Dask have seen great success with this path.
+It has enabled them to tackle the most pressing, R&D-intensive tasks (e.g. `Dagger.jl <https://github.com/JuliaParallel/Dagger.jl#acknowledgements>`__.

-  * In contrast, the majority of grant application processes are explicitly reserved for esteemed institutions, which makes them off limits for everyday citizens.
+  * Unfortunately, the majority of grant application processes are explicitly reserved for esteemed institutions, which makes them off limits for everyday citizens.

 * In reality, the success of many open source projects, even those that are not directly affiliated with a company themselves, depends upon both funding and contributors coming from corporate sponsors with which they collaborate.